Branding just got personal

 Human.
 Online entrepreneur.
 Recovering lawyer.
 Strategist.
 Creative.
+Writer.
 Borderline hermit.
-Still addicted to bacon.
-And house plants.
+Obsessed with house plants.

 Let’s rewind a sec.